aditya43/docker-kubernetes/README.md

     * Kubelet:
         - It's job is to get the configuration of pods from the API server and ensure everything is running according to that.
     * Kube-Proxy:
-        - Behaves like a network proxy and as well as the load balancer for service on a worker node.
+        - Behaves like a network proxy as well as the load balancer for service on a worker node.
 It directs traffic to particular node based on the ip and port number on incoming request.
     * Pod:
         - Smallest unit in the Kubernetes eco-system.
 It can have one or more containers which can logically run on different nodes.
     * Container: